CalCodes947/CalCodes947/README.md

 - 🔢 **Matrix Calculator** — A Python-based calculator for performing matrix operations using NumPy.
 - 👕 **Jersey Registration System** — A Python project involving input validation, CSV data handling, and multiple registrations.
-- 📚 **Church Songbook App** — Working on the backend/data side of an offline Kannada-English songbook application.

 More projects coming as I continue learning and building.